Skip to content

 Configuration

-By default the plugin connects to http://localhost:4111 as agent openclaw with no authentication.
+By default the plugin connects to the Airlock agent data-plane at http://localhost:4111 as agent openclaw.
 Override with environment variables in your shell profile if your setup differs:

 sh